-Focusing on urbanization as a key regional and global driver of change, we asked:
+Focusing on urbanization as a key regional and global driver of change, we asked this 'triggering question':

 In the face of increasing urbanization worldwide, what future challenges

 do we anticipate for Southern Ontario, now through 2030?

 In response to this question, the Expert Panel identified 91 challenges.

 Our Top Ten list are those challenges are those which are most influential on the other challenges, and most highly related to the triggering question, according to the Expert Panel